sjuanandres0/github-pages-with-jekyll/_posts/2021-06-24-my-first-blog-post.md

 ---
-title: "My crappy blog post title"
+title: "This is the most awesome post you will ever see, give that it's the first one you see, and you die inmediately after 😁"
 datE: 2021-06-24
 ---
-This is the most awesome post you will ever see, give that it's the first one you see, and you die inmediately after 😁